oceanbase/oceanbase/README.md

 English | [中文版](README_CN.md) | [日本語版](README_JA.md)

 **OceanBase Database** is a distributed relational database.
 It is developed entirely by Ant Group.
 The OceanBase Database is built on a common server cluster.
 Based on the [Paxos](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf) protocol and its distributed structure, the OceanBase Database provides high availability and linear scalability.
 The OceanBase Database is not dependent on specific hardware architectures.
+It also supports vector database functionality, enabling efficient vector search for AI and large-scale retrieval scenarios.

 # Key features

+- **Vector Search**: Supports vector indexing and efficient queries, making it ideal for AI applications, recommendation systems, and semantic search, providing high throughput and low-latency vector search capabilities.
 - **Transparent Scalability**: 1,500 nodes, PB data and a trillion rows of records in one cluster.
 - **Ultra-fast Performance**: TPC-C 707 million tmpC and TPC-H 15.26 million QphH @30000GB.
 - **Cost Efficiency**: saves 70%–90% of storage costs.